sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 ******************************************

 In this first tutorial the first steps to run and set-up a :program:`MonteCoffee` simulation are shown, which require only a view steps.
-..
-The entire tutorial is shown in `test.py <../api/NeighborKMC.html#module-NeighborKMC.test>`_ and the references to the other modules mentioned herein.
+The entire files needed for this tutorial are shown in `test.py <../api/NeighborKMC.tutorials.A_ads.html#module-NeighborKMC.tutrials.A_ads.test>`_ and the references to the other modules mentioned herein.

 In this guide the simple adsorption/desorption of an atomic species on a plain surface is demonstrated and the results compaired to the solution of a mean-field model.
 The reaction to simulate is: